ibm-cloud-docs/key-protect/data_portability.md

 * The planning and execution for the porting of the required application code on the alternative infrastructure, including the adaptation of customer’s application code, deployment automation, and so on.
 * The conversion of the exported data and configuration to the format that’s required by the alternative infrastructure and adapted applications.

-For more information about your responsibilities for {{site.data.keyword._service-name_notm}}, check out [Understanding your responsibilities with using {{site.data.keyword.keymanagementserviceshort}}](/docs/key-protect?topic=key-protect-shared-responsibilities#disaster-recovery).
+For more information about your responsibilities, check out [Understanding your responsibilities with using {{site.data.keyword.keymanagementserviceshort}}](/docs/key-protect?topic=key-protect-shared-responsibilities#disaster-recovery).

 ## Data export procedures by key type
 {: #data-portability-procedures}